RyanHausler/FASTQ_Quality_Control/README.md

 Plotting Options
 ------
-* Summary:
+* Summary: Displays basic information about uploaded FASTQ file like filename, filetype, GC content, number of reads, and average read length.
-* Per Cycle Quality:
+* Per Cycle Quality: Plots histograms showing the distribution of read qualities over all reads for each cycle.
-* Per Cycle Base Content:
+* Per Cycle Base Content: Plots the frequency of bases at each cycle position.
-* Distribution of Quality Scores:
+* Distribution of Quality Scores: Shows the overall distribution of quality scores.
-* Per Cycle N Content:
+* Per Cycle N Content: Shows the frequency of N's over all reads for each cycle.
-* Per Read GC Content:
+* Per Read GC Content: Shows the distribution of the GC content of every read as well as the expected normal distribution.
-* Read Length Distribution:
+* Read Length Distribution: Shows the distribution of the length of every read.
-* Overrepresented Sequences:
+* Overrepresented Sequences: Shows the frequency of reads that occur more than once.